guoling327/MFNN/README.md

 # MDSGNN

-Welcome to the source code repository for our paper: **Multi-order Spectral Graph Neural Networks: Fourier Expansion Meet Simplicial Complexes**
+Welcome to the source code repository for our paper: **Beyond Pairwise Dependence: A Multi-Filter Fusion Network for Graph Representation Learning**

 # Prerequisites: